-The National Commission for Further and Higher Education (NCFHE) was officially launched on the 14th September, 2012 and is legislated by the revised Education Act which came into force on the 1st August 2012.
-Their mission statement is:
+The Malta Further and Higher Education Authority (MFHEA) was officially launched on the 8th January 2021 and is legislated by the revised Education Act which came into force on the 1st January 2021.
+Their tagline is ‘Quality Education for Confident Futures’ and their mission statement is:

-NCFHE carries out both regularly ongoing research as well as ad-hoc research projects.
-Ongoing research projects include the annually published Further and Higher Education Statistics report based on data collected from Further and Higher Education providers and the EUROSTUDENT survey, which collects data on the social and economic conditions of student life in Malta directly from students.
-Besides these on-going projects the NCFHE also undertakes ad-hoc research in collaboration with other entities as a basis for policy recommendation on the future development of Further and Higher Education in Malta.
+MFHEA carries out both regularly ongoing research as well as ad-hoc research projects.
+Ongoing research projects include the annual Further and Higher Education Statistics based on administrative data collected from Further and Higher Education providers and the EUROSTUDENT survey, which collects data on the social and economic conditions of student life in Malta directly from students.
+Besides these on-going projects the MFHEA also undertakes ad-hoc research in collaboration with other entities as a basis for policy recommendation on the future development of Further and Higher Education in Malta.

 National Bologna Seminar